Whether you’re running a small business or a large enterprise, facilitating effective communication is probably at the top of your priority list.

 Moreover, it seems that the volume of features inevitably leads to clutter.
 The app does let you organize your conversations in channels, playbooks, and boards, yet it still manages to feel overwhelmingly busy.

-Simplify your communication with Pumble
+Simplify communication with Pumble

 Available for: Windows, Mac, Linux, Android, and iOS

-Pricing: Free plan available; Paid plans start at $10 per user per month
+Pricing: Free plan available; paid plans start at $10 per user per month

-Slack — Best for extensive integrations
+Slack — best for extensive integrations

 - Direct messaging,